ericblackburn/k8dash-versioning-strategy/README.md

 A new feature might be more CPU intensive or require caching that increases memory requirements.
 Without this new minimum, k8dash might crash.
 Consider the following:

-- How might the requested change impact the pserformance of pulling or presenting a list of N items on large and active clusters?
+- How might the requested change impact the performance of pulling or presenting a list of N items on large and active clusters?
    - Pulling a large dataset (even for a few items), depending on the auto-refresh frequency and use frequency, could cause congestion, even on a small cluster
 - Any added caching might increase the minimum memory consumption